Core-Elements for Large-Scale Least Squares Estimation: Background

 In practice, the calculation of the least squares problem may suffer from high computational costs.
 Specifically, standard computation of the formulation~\eqref{OLS1} requires $O(np^2)$ computational time, which can be considerable when both $n$ and $p$ are large.
 To tackle the computational burden, various subsampling methods have been proposed.
-The main idea of subsampling methods can be described as follows: given a predictor matrix $\X \in \RR^{n \times p}$, subsample $r$ rows (i.e., $r$ observations) from $\X$ to construct a much smaller sketch $\widehat{\X} \in \RR^{r \times p}$, and then use it as a surrogate for $\X$ in down-streaming analysis.
+The main idea of subsampling methods can be described as follows: given a predictor matrix $\X \in \RR^{n \times p}$, subsample $r$ rows (i.e., $r$ observations) from $\X$ to construct a much smaller matrix $\widehat{\X} \in \RR^{r \times p}$, and then use it as a surrogate for $\X$ in down-streaming analysis.

 Most of the existing subsampling methods can be divided into two classes, i.e., the randomized subsampling approach and the design-based subsampling approach.
-The former class aims to carefully design a data-dependent non-uniform sampling probability distribution such that more informative data points will be selected with larger sampling weights \citep{ma2015statistical, meng2017effective, zhang2018statistical, ma2020asymptotic}.
-In contrast, the latter class aims to construct the most effective subsample estimator based on certain optimality criteria developed in the design of experiments \citep{wang2017computationally, wang2019information, meng2021lowcon, wang2022sampling}.
-We refer to \cite{li2021modern} for a recent review.
+The former class aims to carefully design a data-dependent non-uniform sampling probability distribution such that more informative data points will be selected with larger sampling weights \citep{ma2015statistical, meng2017effective, knight2018subsampling, ma2020asymptotic, ai2021optimal}.
+In contrast, the latter class aims to construct the most effective subsample estimator based on certain optimality criteria developed in the design of experiments \citep{wang2019information, meng2021lowcon, wang2021orthogonal, wang2022sampling, chasiotis2024subdata}.
+Despite the numerous subsampling algorithms proposed, most of them rely on row-wise sampling, which can be less effective when dealing with (numerically) sparse predictor matrices, as discussed in Section~\ref{sec:intro}.
+In contrast, element-wise sampling is more adept at exploiting the inherent sparsity of data, motivating the development of the core-elements method.
+See Table~\ref{tab:method-comparison} for a comprehensive comparison.
+We also refer readers to \cite{li2021modern} and \cite{yu2023review} for recent reviews.

-Close related to the subsampling methods are the coresets methods.
-These methods aim to select a subsample in a deterministic way, such that a loss function $\mathcal{L}$ based on the subsample estimator is bounded by the loss function based on the full-sample estimator multiplying a constant $(1+\epsilon)$ \citep{feldman2011scalable, boutsidis2013near, munteanu2018coresets, feldman2020turning}.
+Closely related to the subsampling methods are the coresets methods.
+These methods aim to select a subsample in a deterministic way, such that a loss function $\mathcal{L}$ based on the subsample estimator is bounded by the loss function based on the full-sample estimator multiplying a constant $(1+\epsilon)$ \citep{boutsidis2013near, munteanu2018coresets, feldman2020turning, maalouf2022unified}.
 In linear models, a subsample $\widehat{\X}$ is called an $(1+\epsilon)$-coreset ($\epsilon>0$), if there exists an estimator $\tB$ constructed by $\widehat{\X}$, such that

-\subsection{Sparse and numerically sparse matrices}
+\subsection{Sparse and Numerically Sparse Matrices}